Azure-Samples/sftp-creation-template/README.md

 ## Usage

-Once deployed, connect to the fully qualified domain name (FQDN) of the ACI container group named **sftp-group** and upload files.
+Once deployed, connect Azure to the Filezilla client via the fully qualified domain name (FQDN) of the ACI container group named **sftp-group** and upload files.

 :bangbang: ACI _does not_ support static IPs for their container groups.
 Use the container group's FQDN for consistent network connectivity :bangbang:

 After connecting to **sftp-group**'s FQDN, these files should be placed into the Azure File Share.
 Once transfers are complete, stop the **sftp-group** and the files will remain accessible.
 You can delete/recreate  **sftp-group** and mount the same Azure File Share to copy more files.

-Click on the container sftp-group
+1. Click on the container sftp-group

 ![cid:image013.png\@01D4AC19.C75D08F0](media/27eb882cc865681917477f753c7361aa.png)

-Copy the FQDN from the container group
+2. Copy the FQDN from the container group

 ![cid:image014.png\@01D4AC19.C75D08F0](media/fqdn_image.PNG)

-Open Filezilla and open File Site Manager and enter the FQDN, username and password that was originally added during creation
+3. Open Filezilla and open File Site Manager and enter the FQDN, username and password that was originally added during creation

 ![cid:image015.png\@01D4AC19.C75D08F0](media/0f9a21b676c64a6de53bff3a317977f9.png)

-Upload a file
+4. Upload a file

 ![cid:image016.png\@01D4AC19.C75D08F0](media/07d51c6830a6975b0fe1869f08378c35.png)

 >

-1. The file appears in your file share
+5. The file appears in your file share

     ![cid:image017.jpg\@01D4AC19.C75D08F0](media/45f6559a0fdcd3f6e300153d13eb3fde.jpg)